nprapps/nprapps.github.com/_posts/2013-06-06-how-to-setup-a-developers-environment.markdown

 You can name it whatever you want.
 I went with `py2`.
 This will take a moment.
 When prompted type `y` to proceed.
 Next, activate this environment.

-	source activate py2
+	conda activate py2

 To test that the correct python version is being used, type `python --version`.
 The result should be `Python 2.7.18 :: Anaconda, Inc.` or similar.
 If you see 3.x, something has gone wrong.

-Deactivate this environment by running `source deactivate`.
+Deactivate this environment by running `conda deactivate`.

 ### Installing Jupyter notebook and pandas